dspsir/easy-caffe-win/README.md

 1) Install the cuda 9.x or 10.x.
 I compiled the source with cuda 10.0 .
 2) Install the python 2.7.x and pip.
 I compiled the source with python 2.7.x .
-3）Set python 2.7.x's path to be prior to the other pythons.
+3) Set python 2.7.x's path to be prior to the other pythons.
 4) In python environment, use pip to install numpy, matplotlib, scipy, scikit-image and so on.
 5) Install the CMake, no matter what version.
 I compiled the source with CMake 3.12.4 .
 6) If you want to compile with vs2017， run the ${Source Dir}\caffe-windows\vc2017_py27\compile.bat.